 B.D.
 Schwartz died at the age of 92 in 2001 and is buried at the B’Nai Israel Hebrew Cemetery.

-This collection is arranged in the general chronological order of the scrapbooks donated.
+This collection is arranged in the general chronological order based on the arrangement of the scrapbooks as donated by the Schwartz family.
 However, the date range from page to page is not sequential.

 This collection was donated by B.D.
 Schwartz on January 29, 1999.

 Metadata for this collection was created by Kensi Laube and Rebecca Baugnon in 2022.
 This collection was digitized by Sarah Sawyer and Allie Humphrey.